 Help build a Colorado where every student, regardless of background, knows how to earn, make and manage money wisely.

-Colorado’s young adults have one of the worst student loan default rates in the country, and one-in-four Colorado families have almost no savings to weather a financial crisis (Assets and Opportunities Scorecard 2015).
+Colorado’s young adults have one of the worst student loan default rates in the country, and one-in-four Colorado families have almost no savings to weather a financial crisis (Assets and Opportunities Scorecard, 2015).
 Many young people are growing up unprepared to face a world where they are increasingly in charge of their own financial well-being.
 But, you can help change these statistics!

-Each year, the Send-a-School Initiative affords low-income schools an opportunity to participate in the Young AmeriTowne and International Towne educational programs.
+Each year, the Send-a-School Project affords low-income schools an opportunity to participate in the Young AmeriTowne and International Towne educational programs.
 A pioneer in financial education for youth, Young Americans’ hands-on approach to teaching personal finance, economics and business was embraced by parents and teachers 25 years before “financial literacy” was defined on a national level, and we remain at the forefront of the field.
 We believe that providing youth with real world skills and career development opportunities will lead to financial independence for individuals and families, and ultimately provide strong economic development opportunities for communities.

 Young Americans works with all schools but particularly strives to build relationships with schools and schools districts serving significant numbers of children from low-income families.
-In 2016, Young Americans awarded $98,000 in scholarships to 89 deserving schools and 7,900 deserving students.

 Thanks to our sponsors, schools statewide have the chance to learn about free enterprise and global economics in a fun, hands-on way!